MagicMumble/opty-func/README.md

 But be cautious of using it on your webpage, node-ffi is a Node.js addon for loading and calling dynamic libraries so you won't be able lauch it from inside the browser.
 One of the solutions is to separate client and server sides: client gets an initial data from user via webpage, sends the request to server side, server gets access to .so library and sends modified data back to the client.

-## Launching server invoking several functions from .so library and sending results to client side.
+## Launching server invoking several functions from .so library and sending results to client side

 You can find webpage source files in the directory `./src/example_nodejs/webpage/`.
 To run the server you need to install express, body-parser modules: